cnosuke/mcp-greeting/README.md

 }
 ```

-This configuration registers the MCP Greeting Server with Claude Desktop, ensuring that all logs are directed to the specified log file rather than interfering with the MCP protocol messages transmitted over stdio.
+This configuration registers the MCP Greeting Server with Claude Desktop, ensuring that all logs are directed to the specified log file.

 ## Contributing